nitinsurya/dspy_experiments/README.md

 # Eval DSP

+Goal of this project is to evaluate DSPy, observe its optimizations, prompts etc and compare it with a manually written prompt.

-A Python project using UV for dependency management and DSPy for DSP (Digital Signal Processing) evaluation.
+This project uses UV for dependency management and primarily thought to be a more command line approach.

 ## Prerequisites